ExtcanaRy/PYRW-Docs/en/docs/Listener.md

 ## onInputCommand

-Can the player input command listener intercept: is the return data.
+Player input command listener
+Can intercept: Yes
+Return data:

 * cmd - the command entered by the player
 * player - the player

 ## onCommandBlockPerform

-CommandBlockPerform CommandBlockPerform CommandBlockListeningInterceptable: Yes or No
+Command Block Perform Listens for commands
+Can intercept: Yes
+Return data:

 * cmd - the command that will be executed
 * rawname - the name of the command block